MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-reconciliation-with-the-general-ledger.md

 ---
 title: Design Details - Reconciliation with the General Ledger | Microsoft Docs
 description: 'This topic describes reconciliation with the general ledger when you post inventory transactions, such as sales shipments, production output, or negative adjustments.'
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: 'design, reconciliation, general ledger, inventory' ms.date: 06/08/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="design-details-reconciliation-with-the-general-ledger"></a>Design Details: Reconciliation with the General Ledger
+# Design Details: Reconciliation with the General Ledger
 When you post inventory transactions, such as sales shipments, production output, or negative adjustments, the quantity and value changes to the inventory are recorded in the item ledger entries and the value entries, respectively.
 The next step in the process is to post the inventory values to the inventory accounts in the general ledger.

 There are two ways to reconcile the inventory ledger with the general ledger: